grafana/dataplane/docs/contract/contract.md

 - If the entire set has no items.
 - If the response has no frame and no error is returned.

-If you have a response with no data, send a single frame, including the data type, and don't use any other fields on that frame.
+If you have a response with no data, send a single frame (containing the data type, if applicable) and don't use any other fields on that frame.

 ### Invalid data response